sheeyam/CourseDeadline/README.md

 # CourseDeadline
-CourseDeadline is a demo appilication which lets the user to add deadlines for course tests and view them.
+CourseDeadline is a demo iOS application which lets the user to add deadlines for course tests and view them.
 It utilizes core data framework to save and retrieve data.
 UITableView, UIPickerview and basic elements of the UIKit are used.